UN secretary-general calls for equality for Global South at Cuba G77 summit

 By Marc Frank and Nelson Acosta

-HAVANA (Reuters) - United Nations Secretary-General Antonio Guterres on Friday praised efforts to support the Global South in the international arena as he opened a summit of the G77 group of developing nations and China with host Cuba.
+HAVANA (Reuters) -United Nations Secretary-General Antonio Guterres on Friday praised efforts to support the Global South in the international arena as he opened a summit of the G77 group of developing nations and China with host Cuba.

 The focus is the scientific and technological divide between rich and poor countries and its impact on development.